aleen42/PersonalWiki/post/rain/rain.md

 ### Raindrops

-Now let’s see how to make the raindrop effect.
-First, let’s see how a single raindrop looks:
+Now let's see how to make the raindrop effect.
+First, let's see how a single raindrop looks:

 <p align="center">
     <img src="./drop1.png" />
 </p>

 Now, there are a couple of things going on here.
-The alpha channel looks like this because we’ll use a technique similar to the one in the [Creative Gooey Effects](http://tympanus.net/codrops/2015/03/10/creative-gooey-effects/) article to make the raindrops stick together.
+The alpha channel looks like this because we'll use a technique similar to the one in the [Creative Gooey Effects](http://tympanus.net/codrops/2015/03/10/creative-gooey-effects/) article to make the raindrops stick together.

 <p align="center">
     <img src="./drop-merged.png" />
 </p>

-There’s a reason for the color: we’ll be using a technique similar to [normal mapping](https://en.wikipedia.org/wiki/Normal_mapping) to make the refraction effect.
-We’ll use the color of the raindrop to get the coordinates of the texture we’ll see through the drop.
+There's a reason for the color: we'll be using a technique similar to [normal mapping](https://en.wikipedia.org/wiki/Normal_mapping) to make the refraction effect.
+We'll use the color of the raindrop to get the coordinates of the texture we'll see through the drop.
 This is how it looks without the mask:

 <p align="center">
     <img src="./drop-color.png" />
 </p>

-From this image, we’ll use data from the green channel to get the X position, and from the red channel to get the Y position.
+From this image, we'll use data from the green channel to get the X position, and from the red channel to get the Y position.

 <p align="center">
     <img src="./drop-color2.png" />
 </p>

-Now we can write our shader and use both that data and the drop’s position to flip and distort the texture right behind the raindrop.
+Now we can write our shader and use both that data and the drop's position to flip and distort the texture right behind the raindrop.

 <p align="center">
     <img src="./screen1_dropdetail.jpg" />